 The shadow-like Royal Oak Double Balance Wheel Openwork, courtesy of Audemars PIguet.

 “Times change, and four decades ago the watch industry probably would have embraced making a black watch, but it didn’t have the knowhow.
-We do now, and in many different ways too,” says Renato Bonina, executive vice president of sales for Europe at Carl F. Bucherer, which has followed this path.
+We do now, and in many different ways too,” says Renato Bonina, Chief Sales Officer at Carl F. Bucherer, which has followed this path.
 “What else has changed?
 That today what the customer wants is much more important in driving what watchmakers offer.
 And the customer wants black.”

 Certainly, watchmakers have tried all manner of means to give their watches a touch of the night.
 The idea might first be attributed to the German fashion designer Karl Lagerfeld, who throughout the 1970s appeared wearing an Audemars Piguet Royal Oak 5402 that, in an early example of watch customisation, he appeared to have simply painted over.
 “It would have been very Karl Lagerfeld to do that,” notes Michael Friedman, head of complications for the watch brand.
 “It was a cool thing to do.”